 Between BNSF and CSX, there are approximately 60 trains a day.

-There is a defect detector at MP116.7, in between the two sets of signals on
+There is a defect detector at MP116.7, in between the two sets of signals on the single track.

 About 5.6 miles north, is a wye for the power and steam generating plant, and the north leg of the wye empties into a CSX yard at Widows Creek Station.